 Your Financial Advisor or Accountant won’t bring you the opportunities because of course they won’t receive their greasy commissions.

 Investment funds are not even allowed to advertise so you’ll never hear of them unless a friend recommends them.

 You will need at least some experience with previous investments to be eligible and of course these funds are extremely picky about the investors they accept.
 They can afford to be.
 They don’t need your money, but they can put your money to work for you like never before.

 Costs of buying a property in Almansa

-Fees for buying a property in Almansa vary from area-to-area, and many are negotiable – for example, there are no fixed fees for lawyers or estate agents.
-Buyers must pay the majority of the costs, which are generally as follows:
+Fees for buying a property in Almansa vary from area-to-area.
+There are no fixed fees for lawyers or estate agents.
+Buyers must pay the costs:

 Property transfer tax in Almansa: 6–10% (existing properties) / VAT (or IVA) at 10% (new properties in Almansa)